Einarin/OpenGL-Demos/ReadMe.md

 and particularly to have a setup that builds and runs out of the box save them the headache of setting up libraries to make a modern OpenGL context on Windows.

+Has also been tested to build and run on Visual Studio Community 2013 after retargetting the projects.

 ## Demos
 ### Hello World
 This demo covers everything needed to draw a simple rectangle on the screen in modern OpenGL.